 India is experiencing a rapidly escalating epidemic of type 2 diabetes, (1) and simultaneously has the world’s highest burden of low birthweight and under-five undernutrition.
 (2) Current thinking about the etiology of type 2 diabetes is mostly based on studies in adults and ascribes it to overnutrition and sedentariness in genetically susceptible individuals.
 On this background, the high prevalence of diabetes in Indians, at a younger age and lower body mass index (BMI) than Europeans, appears paradoxical.
 (3) Recent reports suggest high rates of prediabetes in Indian adolescents and young adults (2) and faster conversion from prediabetes to diabetes.
 (4,5) The greatest rise in prevalence in the last 25 years has occured in the most deprived Indian states, and in some places there is a reversal of socioeconomic trends from a previous excess prevalence among the most affluent.
 (6) Taken together, these findings raise the possibility that historical deprivation and undernutrition are contributory factors to diabetes in a rapidly transitioning society like India.

 There is growing acceptance of a lifecourse model (Developmental Origins of Health and Disease, DOHaD) for the evolution of type 2 diabetes.
 Adverse environmental exposures in early life, classically reflected in low birth weight, are associated with an increased risk of adult type 2 diabetes.
 (7,8) The ‘thrifty phenotype’ hypothesis proposed that intra-uterine undernutrition disrupts the structure and function of key organs, which manifests as an increased risk of diabetes through both diminished insulin secretion and sensitivity.
 (9) While there is considerable information on newborn size and childhood growth as predictors of later type 2 diabetes risk, (10,11) there is little data on childhood measures of glucose, insulin secretion and sensitivity as predictors.
-It is therefore unknown at what age metabolic susceptibility to future diabetes becomes evident, and whether impaired insulin insensitivity or secretion is the primary defect.
+It is therefore unknown at what age metabolic susceptibility to future diabetes becomes evident, and whether impaired insulin sensitivity or secretion is the primary defect.
 Consequently, diabetes prevention trials still mainly target middle aged people who already have obesity and advanced metabolic abnormalities.
 (12)

 In the Pune Maternal Nutrition Study (PMNS), we had a unique opportunity to construct the first ever lifecourse trajectory of glucose-insulin indices and growth in young rural Indian adults, along with data on parental size and glucose intolerance.